mbari-org/benchmark_eval/doc/docs/usage.md

 ## How to get Ground Truth files
-- After cleaning up detections in rectlabel, go to Export -> Export yolo txt files, save them under *benchmark_eval/temp*.
 - Under *benchmark_eval/data/gt*, create a folder named after your vidseq_name and create an empty folder named gt inside. ie (*../simple_mid/gt*).
+- After you have cleaned up detections in Rectlabel, go to Export -> Export yolo txt files, save them under the folder you just created.
+You can delete the names file that Rectlabel exports along with your labels (ie mbari452k.yaml)
 - Go to **tracker_output.ipynb** and make sure you have the correct video sequence in the **setting variables cell**.
 - Run the **ground truth cell** to add the track id to the yolo txt files.
-This will also convert the file from yolo to motchallenge format.
-The final ground truth file should end up in *benchmark_eval/data/gt/vidseq_name/gt*
+This will look for the "labels" folder you exported to *benchmark_eval/data/gt/vidseq_name/gt* and create a folder called "labels_w_trackid".
+This folder will then be converted from yolo to motchallenge format.
+The final ground truth file will be called gt.txt and the temporary "labels" and "labels_w_trackid" files should be deleted.

 ### What is the MOTChallenge format?